 CASTLES, ABBEYS, PALACES AND FORTS

 Edinburgh Castle: A mighty fortress, the defender of the nation and a world-famous visitor attraction, the Castle has dominated Edinburgh's skyline for centuries.
 The mighty volcanic rock on which it stands has been occupied for thousands of years.
-Today the Castle is home to Scotland's crown jewels (the second oldest in Europe), the Stone of Destiny, three military museums, the National War Memorial, the Prisons of War exhibition, and much more.
+Today, the Castle is home to Scotland's Crown Jewels, the Stone of Destiny, three military museums, the National War Memorial, the Prisons of War exhibition, and much more.
 Make sure you have time to explore all of them.
+Tip: the Castle is busy in the summer, so it is often best to go as soon as it opens.

 Stirling Castle: Stirling Castle is one of Scotland's most celebrated and much-loved castles.
-For centuries, Scotland's monarchs held court here and revelled in its beauty and grandeur.
-The Castle's Royal Palace has been returned to its impressive Renaissance glory and, with its lavishly decorated rooms and costumed characters, the Palace is at the heart of the new experience.
+For centuries, Scotland's Stewart monarchs held court here and revelled in its beauty and grandeur.
+The Castle's Royal Palace has been impressively restored to its Renaissance glory and, with its lavishly decorated rooms and costumed characters, the Palace is at the heart of the new experience.

 Urquhart Castle: On the shores of Loch Ness.
 Once one of Scotland’s largest castles, Urquhart was the scene of great conflict during its 500 years as a medieval fortress.
-Control of the Castle passed back and forth between the Scots and English during the Wars of Independence i the early 14th century.
-The power struggles continued as the Lords of the Isles regularly raided both the Castle and the glen up to the 1500s.
-The last of the government troops garrisoned here during the Jacobite Risings in the 18th century blew up the Castle when they left.
+Control of the Castle passed back and forth between the Scots and the English during the Wars of Independence in the early 14th century.
+The power struggle continued as the Lords of the Isles regularly raided both the Castle and the glen up to the 1500s.
+The last of the government troops garrisoned here during the Jacobite Risings in the 18h century blew up the Castle when they left.
 Urquhart’s iconic ruins remain, offering glimpses into medieval times and the lives of its noble residents.

 Each of our sites offers a glimpse of the past.
 Some are places of majesty, some date back thousands of years, but all have a special place in Scottish history.
 Explore our website to see where you can go to learn more about Scotland.